Target Discovery guide#

 connectionProfile: gnmi-skipverify

-syncProfile: gnmi-onchange
+syncProfile: gnmi-get

 targetTemplate: